 The Guns of August 1914 - The Outbreak of First World War

-``William Bache will present Guns of August, Barbara Tuchman's great history of how a war between European royals and their empires started and morphed into a world war.
-Why mass mobilization, nationalism, military doctrine, political alliances and railroads facilitated the transition to military violence for four years in which millions of soldiers, civilians and horses were slaughtered.
-The Schlieffen Plan called for a massive German attack on France, with a priority to the success of their right flank to steam roll over neutral Belgium and envelop and defeat the French Army.
-Then German armies would be rapidly transported, by rail, to engaged and defeat the Russians who were thought to be incapable of a rapid mobilization.
-The heroic Belgian Army and the arrival of the British Expeditionary Force (BEF) save the left flank of the French from being turned and helped stop the German offensive.
-But, there is much more to the story.
+``William Bache presented the Guns of August, Barbara Tuchman's great history of how a war between European royals and their empires started and morphed into a world war.
+Why mass mobilization, nationalism, military doctrine, political alliances, new technologies and railroads facilitated a transition to military violence that lasted for four years in which millions of soldiers, civilians and horses were slaughtered.
+The Schlieffen Plan called for a massive German attack on France, with a priority to the their right flank so it could steam roll over neutral Belgium and then envelop and defeat the French Army.